lachoseparis/lachose-strapi-plugins/packages/custom-links/README.md

 ![admin-custom-links](https://user-images.githubusercontent.com/505236/181905098-c4aac507-8454-41f3-9ed2-69d2988482fa.png)

+## API

+### A note on proxy pattern
+Our own use of this plugin is to only rely on the URI to request every content-type, the same way you would request node with Drupal 8, then dynamically create a template according to the nature of the data returned.
+This is a pattern called "proxy".

+Since this plugin can be enabled only on a few content-types, we reckon that you might need to fetch the custom-link collection itself.

+See the difference in the examples below

-### Request Custom-Links
+### Endpoints

+#### Request content-type (Proxy - basic usage)
+As we always try to stay as close as possible of the strapi default behavior and core concept while developing this plugin, we think that per URI request shouldn't be used with a `GET` parameters because they prevent the request to be cached by the browser and are harder to manage behind a CDN.

+#### Default CRUD
+The custom-link CRUD exposes the same endpoiunt as the strapi default controller.

-Custom-Links are available as a Collection, You can fetch them via the url /api/custom-links as you do with your Content-Types.
+Custom-Links are available as a Collection, You can fetch them via the url `/api/custom-links` as you do with your Content-Types.

 By requesting a Content-Type with Custom-Link associated you will get the custom-link uri inside the meta of the result.

-You can also proxyfie the result of a custom-links uri by using the route /api/custom-links/proxy{/my-uri}.
+You can also proxyfie the result of a custom-links uri by using the route `/api/custom-links/proxy{/my-uri}`.